Edward Coles: Early life and education

 Coles was born on December 15, 1786, at Enniscorthy, a plantation in central Virginia's Albemarle County on the Hardware River, a tributary of the James River.
 He was the youngest male among ten surviving children of John Coles (1745–1808) and Rebecca Tucker (1750–1826).
 Young Coles' earliest teachers were prominent lawyer Wilson Cary Nicholas and Mr. (probably Rev.) White who lived by Dyer's Store.
 After a term at Hampden-Sydney College in Hampden-Sydney, Virginia, Coles transferred to the College of William and Mary in Williamsburg, Virginia.

 While at William and Mary, Coles was strongly influenced by the enlightenment ideals taught by the Rt.
 Rev. James Madison (first Episcopal Bishop of the Diocese of Virginia and President of the College).
 The teacher and cleric considered slavery morally indefensible, but a problem without a clear solution.
 Young Coles determined not to be a slaveholder and not to live where slavery was accepted.
 However, he kept these views from his father, whose illness (and that of his elder brother) caused Coles to end his formal education in the summer of 1807, for fear that his father would substitute other property for slaves when writing his last will and testament.
 His bachelor uncles in Norfolk, Travis and John Tucker, had freed slaves when such had become legal in Virginia, and Coles' father John noted that some of the slaves freed by Travis (a devout Methodist) were now living in near starvation.
-Keeping quiet ensured that Coles would inherit slaves, thus providing him with the opportunity to give freedom.
+Keeping quiet thus ensured that Coles would inherit slaves, thus providing him with the opportunity to give freedom.

 When his father died in 1808, Coles received 12 slaves and a 782-acre plantation on the Rockfish River in Nelson County, Virginia, subject to a mortgage.
 After John Coles' estate was settled on Christmas Eve, 1808, Edward Coles revealed his emancipation plans to his family, to great consternation.
 As he sorted through the challenges posed by family resistance and Virginia law (which since 1806 required freed slaves to leave the state within a year, and had also increased restrictions on already free blacks), Coles abandoned his earliest plan to free his slaves in Virginia.
 He went to Kentucky in the summer of 1809 to investigate a land claim of his uncle Travis Tucker, but came home without plans to move to that new state (which allowed slavery).

 Coles placed his plantation for sale in December, 1809, despite the collapsed real estate market during the depression of 1807, and began to plan for a move to the Northwest Territory (where slavery had been at least technically abolished in 1787).
 However, for years he received no reasonable offers, and so continued to operate it through an overseer.
 Coles turned down offers to exchange his slaves for other property, but honored the requests of his family and neighbors to keep his plans secret from his slaves.